 Just like a loose pipe will cause it to shake and bang against other pipes or your wall, high water pressure can also cause pipes to rattle.
 The main difference though is that loose pipes will shake much more vigorously than pipes carry highly pressurized water.
 Another way to determine if water pressure is causing your problem is to test your water pressure.
 Most plumbers suggest keeping it between 40 and 60 pounds per square inch (PSI).

-Fixing the problem: If your water pressure test gauge reveals numbers significantly higher than 60, it’s likely that’s the cause of your noise problem.
+- Fixing the problem: If your water pressure test gauge reveals numbers significantly higher than 60, it’s likely that’s the cause of your noise problem.

-Fixing the problem: Because adding a water hammer arrestor to your valves (which stops them from slamming closed) often requires you to cut and solder pipes, it’s best to leave this job for the professionals!
+- Fixing the problem: Because adding a water hammer arrestor to your valves (which stops them from slamming closed) often requires you to cut and solder pipes, it’s best to leave this job for the professionals!